C-Section Injuries

 Quick Answer

-A Cesarean section (C-section) is a surgical procedure typically used when vaginal birth has failed or become dangerous.
-A C-section may be planned in advance or done as an emergency procedure after labor has started.
-Mistakes made by doctors before, during, and after surgery can injure both mother and baby, sometimes permanently.
+A cesarean section (C-section) is a surgical procedure typically used when vaginal birth has failed or become dangerous.
+A C-section may be planned in advance or performed as an emergency procedure after labor has started.
+Mistakes made by doctors before, during, and after surgery can cause serious injury.
+If your child was harmed, you may be able to pursue compensation.

 Get a Free Case Review